superhero/js.core/README.md

 ```

 #### Dispatcher
+*optional*

 The dispatcher is what defines an endpoint and what the router is looking for to confirm a route has been located.
 No dispatcher found will give a `404 Not Found` response.

 #### Middleware

-Specifying a "middleware" is optional.
+*optional*

 See the section: [Middleware](#middleware), for more information.

 #### View

-Specifying a "view" is optional.
+*optional*

 See the section: [View](#view), for more information.

 #### Policy
+*optional*

 The policy is what defines the validator process.

 If no policy is defined, then the entity is considered valid.
 This way you can specify some default behavior for all routes.

-If the policy object is a string instead of an object, it will be interpret as a path.
+If the policy object is a string instead of an object, it will be interpret as a `policy.path`.

 ##### Method
+*optional*

-The request method can be specified as a route specific
+The request method can be specified as a route specific.

 ##### Path
+*optional*

 The url path used in the request can be specified as a string or regular expression.